PaulTR/AndroidDemoProjects/README.md

 AndroidDemoProjects
 ===================

+AndroidArduinoLEDControl: Android project and Arduino sketch file for controlling 3 different LEDs attached to an Arduino board from an Android device.

 AndroidTVMediaPlayer: A demo media project for the AndroidTV.

 Daydream: Utilizes the Daydream Android service to display quotes pulled from a server.